1ayham1/ML_DevOps_CensusDataClassification/README.md

     * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
 * Set up a remote repository for dvc.

-# Data
-* Download census.csv and commit it to dvc.
-* This data is messy, try to open it in pandas and see what you get.
-* To clean it, use your favorite text editor to remove all spaces.
-* Commit this modified data to dvc (we often want to keep the raw data untouched but then can keep updating the cooked version).

 # Model
 * Using the starter code, write a machine learning model that trains on the clean data and saves the model.
 Complete any function that has been started.